 Secondly, improving on the striker system that debuted in the previous game.
 This time around, summoning strikers can accomplished at any time making it more convenient for players.
 Furthermore, players are able to select regular strikers which are any of the playable characters or another striker featuring excellent fan service!
 With appearances of characters from Garou, Last Blade, Samurai Shodown, and Metal Slug leaving fans content.

 Next, like the saying goes, “If it ain’t broke, then don’t fix it!”
 As the years pass, the KOF formula remains intact.
-The controls are fantastic and feeling at home with previous titles so fans eager to try the game will feel right at home.
+The controls are fantastic and feeling at home with previous titles.

 On another note, graphically the game is on-par with the previous games in the series despite, it feeling like a quick copy and paste job with minor editing in between.
 Though they still fit the game’s setting feeling bland, which seems is one of my complaints of the entire NEST Saga.
 The new characters however like Seth, Kula, and Vanessa are a breath of fresh air balancing out the young cast.

-Moreover, one of the best features of the game is by far is the soundtrack.
-Undeniably, the best King of Fighters Soundtrack ever made!
+Moreover, one of the game’s best features is by far is the soundtrack.
+Undeniably, the best King of Fighter’s soundtrack ever made!
 New tracks including Beauty and the Beast, KD-0084, Terry 115, Arashi no Saxophone 4 are wonderful additions, yet none compare to the track fitting of the situation felt by fans and SNK alike, Good-Bye ESAKA or as referred to by fans Good-Bye SNK.
 The track gives off that “Goodbye” feeling being felt among fans around the world.
 Overall, the arranged versions are the excellent surely leaving fans satisfied one last time.

 Sample of the game’s music